RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Experimental Evaluation

-\paragraph{\radar exhibits strong query generalization capabilities.} Table~\ref{tab:results-ood-area} and Table~\ref{tab:results-ood-cpt} report routing performance of all methods across $8$ reasoning benchmarks evaluated in the OOD setting on the hypervolume and CPT ($90\%$) metrics, respectively.
+\paragraph{\radar exhibits strong query generalization capabilities.} We report routing performance of all methods across $8$ reasoning benchmarks evaluated in the OOD setting on the hypervolume and CPT ($90\%$) metrics, respectively, in Appendix~\ref{apdx:ood_results}.
 We show the Pareto performance-cost tradeoff curves for all methods on OOD queries from FRAMES~\citep{krishna2024fact} in Figure~\ref{fig:pilot_study_plus_tradeoff_frames_ood}.
 We see that \radar exhibits strong generalization to OOD queries, outperforming existing state-of-the-art methods on most benchmarks.
 In particular, we highlight its dominant performance on the challenging long-context, multi-document reasoning-based QA task from FRAMES~\citep{krishna2024fact}, despite primarily being trained on much shorter queries.
 When generalizing to OOD queries with significantly higher difficulty (e.g., AIME) than those seen during training, \radar tends to assign a model configuration with a slightly lower ability than optimal, resulting in a slight decrease in performance.
-This weakness can potentially be addressed by including a small number of representative queries during training.
+This weakness can be addressed by including a small number of representative queries during training, as shown in Appendix~\ref{apdx:improve_aime_ood_perf}.

-\paragraph{Ablation study.} Table~\ref{tab:ablation_chebyshev_sc} shows that Chebyshev scalarization outperforms linear scalarization, which is adopted in prior routing work~\citep{song2025irt,hu2024routerbench} in the OOD experimental setting, due to its ability to explore both convex and concave points on the Pareto front.
+\paragraph{Ablation study.} In Appendix~\ref{apdx:linear_vs_chebyshev}, we show that Chebyshev scalarization outperforms linear scalarization, which is adopted in prior routing work~\citep{song2025irt,hu2024routerbench}, in the OOD experimental setting due to its ability to explore both convex and concave points on the Pareto front.
 In the ID experimental setting, both scalarization techniques perform similarly, with linear being marginally better.
 Our novel formulation of routing as an MOO opens the door to leveraging other MOO solution techniques in future work.
 We also conduct an ablation on the size of the training matrix.
-Using just $20\%$ of subsampled training queries, \radar achieves a similar performance to using the entire training set as shown in Table~\ref{tab:ablation_matrix_size}.
+Using just $20\%$ of subsampled training queries, \radar achieves a similar performance to using the entire training set as shown in Appendix~\ref{label:apdx_matrix_size}.